-The result of NEET 2018 will be declared on June 5, 2018.
+The result of NEET 2018 will be declared by June 5, 2018.
 The NEET result 2018 has been declared by CBSE, the conducting body of NEET.
 The NEET 2018 result has been declared in an online mode in the form of a scorecard.
 The NEET result will contain marks of the candidate and their All India Rank (AIR) as well as overall AIQ and category-wise ranks for successful candidates ie. those candidates who qualify the NEET exam by scoring minimum required Cut off of NEET 2018.
 The merit lists of NEET 2018 for admission under state quota will be prepared by the respective state counselling authorities.
 However, NEET merit list 2018 for admission under AIQ will be prepared by CBSE and MCC will take admission for AIQ seats on the basis of the same.
 AIQ NEET 2018 merit list will be prepared in two formats - an overall merit list and category-wise merit list.

 NEET 2018 counselling for the second round has been put on hold as per the orders of Madras High Court.
 CBSE was directed to award 196 grace marks to candidates who had opted the paper in Tamil and to produce a revised rank list within two weeks time.
 At first, the counselling for All India Quota (AIQ) 15% seats will be conducted by the MCC in two rounds and then the counselling of NEET 2018 for 85% state quota seats will begin.
 NEET counselling 2018 for state quota admissions are conducted by respective state counselling authorities.
 Candidates need to register themselves online for participating in counselling of respective counselling authorities for MBBS and BDS admissions.
 The total number of seats available for allotment in different rounds of NEET counselling 2018 will be released by respective counselling authorities before the beginning of counselling session.
 Schedule of the counselling of NEET 2018 will be released by MCC and respective state counselling authorities and it will be made available here as soon as it is released.